Thunderbottom/nix-options-doc/README.md

 Options:
   -p, --path <PATH>                Local path or remote git repository URL to the nix configuration [default: .]
-  -o, --out <OUT>                  Path to the output file or 'stdout' [default: nix-options.md] -f, --format <FORMAT>            Output format [default: markdown] [possible values: markdown, json, html, csv] -s, --sort                       Whether the output names should be sorted -b, --branch <BRANCH>            Git branch or tag to use (if repository URL provided)
+  -o, --out <OUT>                  Path to the output file or 'stdout' [default: stdout] -f, --format <FORMAT>            Output format [default: markdown] [possible values: markdown, json, html, csv] -s, --sort                       Whether the output names should be sorted -b, --branch <BRANCH>            Git branch or tag to use (if repository URL provided)